ConstructionPlacements

 • Optimization of the necessary allocated inputs

-• Production of a complete project which follows the client’s exclusive needs and objectives.
+• Production of a complete project that follows the client’s exclusive needs and objectives.

 • How does the project fit into the organization?